Ali Haider Zaidi: Political career

+Zaidi was running a business in the United States when he first met Imran Khan in 1995 at a Shaukat Khanum Memorial Cancer Hospital fundraiser.
+The two remained in contact, and Zaidi became involved in politics in late 1999, contesting his first election in 2002 on a PTI ticket.

 He ran for the seat of the Provincial Assembly of Sindh as a candidate of PTI from Constituency PS-116 (Karachi-XXVIII) in the 2002 general elections, but was unsuccessful.
 He received 2,941 votes and lost the seat to Nasrullah Khan, a candidate of the MMA.

 He ran for the seat of the National Assembly of Pakistan as a candidate of PTI from Constituency NA-252 (Karachi-XIV) and from Constituency NA-208 (Jacobabad) in the 2013 general elections but was unsuccessful.
 He received 49,622 votes from NA-252 (Karachi-XIV) and lost to Abdul Rashid Godil).
 He received 7,589 votes from NA-208 (Jacobabad) and lost the seat to Aijaz Hussain Jakhrani.

 On 25 December 2014, he was appointed as president of PTI's Karachi chapter.
 In December 2015, he announced that he would resign as president of PTI's Karachi chapter in the aftermath of party's poor performance in local government elections.

 He was elected to the National Assembly from the Constituency NA-244 (Karachi East-III) as a candidate of PTI in 2018 general elections.

 On 11 September 2018, he was inducted into the federal cabinet of Prime Minister Imran Khan and was appointed as Federal Minister for Maritime Affairs.

-Ali Zaidi was appointed as PTI's Sindh Chapter president by Imran Khan on 25th Dec 2021.
+Ali Zaidi was appointed as PTI's Sindh Chapter president by Imran Khan on 25 December 2021.